Fletch: File-System Metadata Caching in Programmable Switches

 Clients issue metadata requests, including hash keys and full pathnames, to the switch, which reports frequently accessed pathnames to the controller during cache admission (\S\ref{subsec:admission}).
 For reads, the switch performs path resolution by issuing cache lookups and permission checks for each level, starting from the root, and recirculates the request to the ingress pipeline for each next level.
+Due to limited stages and memory access constraints (\S\ref{subsec:switch}), path resolution across multiple levels cannot be completed in a single pass but instead requires one recirculation per level; the corresponding overhead is quantified in \S\ref{subsec:overall-performance}.
 For a cache hit (i.e., the metadata for the path and all its ancestors are cached), the switch returns the metadata if all levels' permission checks pass, or an error if any check fails.
-For a cache miss, the switch forwards the request to the server.
-Due to limited stages and memory access constraints (\S\ref{subsec:switch}), \sysname cannot perform path resolution for multiple path levels in a single pass, but instead leverages recirculation for path resolution while limiting overhead (\S\ref{subsec:overall-performance}).
+To serve cache hits directly from the egress pipeline without an additional egress-to-ingress recirculation round-trip, \sysname uses {\em packet cloning}: the switch clones the in-flight request, embeds the retrieved metadata into the clone, rewrites the clone's destination to the originating client, and drops the original packet.
+This allows the traffic manager to forward the response immediately.
+For a cache miss, the switch forwards the request to the corresponding server.
+The switch also reports frequently accessed pathnames to the controller to drive cache admission decisions (\S\ref{subsec:admission}).
+Since writes require multi-level locking to ensure consistency, their processing differs fundamentally from reads; the detailed write workflow is deferred to \S\ref{sec:lock}.